 Power of attorney is the legal authority to make decisions for someone else.
-It can be set up for matters including business, medical care, and real estate, allowing an authorized third party to manage these issues on your behalf.
+It can be set up for business, medical care, and real estate, allowing an authorized third party to manage these issues on your behalf.

 On a power of attorney form, the person assigning power of attorney is the “principal” and the person chosen to make decisions is the “agent.”

-There are numerous types of powers of attorney.
 Find your Maryland (MD) power of attorney form by type below.

 Maryland (MD) Power of Attorney Documents